-Nicholas Rui (nrui “at” berkeley.edu) is a third-year physics and astrophysics major.
-He currently investigates star clusters in the Lu group as well as nanoscale sensing in the Yao group.
+Nicholas Rui (nrui “at” berkeley.edu) is a fourth-year physics and astrophysics major.
+He is broadly interested in the dynamical structure and evolution of star clusters, as well as nanoscale sensing using solid-state defects.
 When not plotting world domination, Nicholas can be found sheepishly singing pop songs, playing the ukulele, and dropping factors of 2π. (site)

 This dynamic duo forms the firm right-hand of the club.
 Two right hands to go along with two left feet.

 Hi!
 My name is Aini Xu (aini.xu “at” berkeley.edu) and this is my last semester at Cal as a physics/CS major.
 I currently work in AMO research (Atomic, Molecular, and Optics) and create a lot of simulations.
 Some fun facts about me: I love cats, nap way too much, have a really low tolerance for spicy food, and suck at multitasking.

 Eden McEwen (emcewen “at” berkeley.edu) is a third year computer science and physics double major, who somehow wandered into instrumentation astronomy research.
 A houseplant hoarder and 10pm baker, she enjoys showing up at random conferences, being a CS Mentor, and photography.

 The true brains of the operation.
 Widely reputed for being able to take pencil to paper and pedal to the metal.